code-423n4/2024-01-decent/README.md

 ## Out of scope

-_List any files/contracts that are out of scope for this audit._
+- All libs besides `decent-bridge` are out of scope

 # Additional Context

-- Protocol is expected to interact with any erc20 with dex liquidity, as a potentially payment token for `swapAndExecute` or `bridgeAndExecute`
+- Protocol is expected to interact with any erc20 with dex liquidity, as it can be potential payment token for `swapAndExecute` or `bridgeAndExecute`
-- Protocol is theoretically expected to interact with any erc721s, such as through minting them in `swapAndExecute` or `bridgeAndExecute`
+- Protocol is theoretically expected to interact with any erc721, such as through minting them in `swapAndExecute` or `bridgeAndExecute`
 - Will be deployed to most blockchains, can consider scope of blockchains to those supported by layerzero for now (listed on website)
-- [ ] In the event of a DOS, could you outline a minimum duration after which you would consider a finding to be valid?
-This question is asked in the context of most systems' capacity to handle DoS attacks gracefully for a certain period.
-- [ ] Is any part of your implementation intended to conform to any EIP's?
-Yes:
 - `DecentEth.sol`: Should comply with the `ERC-20` standard

 ## Attack ideas (Where to look for bugs)

-_List specific areas to address - see [this blog post](https://medium.com/code4rena/the-security-council-elections-within-the-arbitrum-dao-a-comprehensive-guide-aa6d001aae60#9adb) for an example_
+- Arbitrary Calldata: The ability to send arbitrary calldata through the protocol is one area to focus on.
+Namely a user should not be able to interact with the protocol to perform a swap or transfer of funds on their behalf, unless they have sent or approved those funds for use.
+- Fund Accumulation: Other than the UTBFeeCollector, and DcntEth, the contracts are not intended to hold on to any funds or unnecessary approvals.
+Any native value or erc20 flowing through the protocol should either get delivered or refunded.
+- Destination Chain Failures: Transactions that revert on the destination chain can potentially place user’s funds at risk of being lost.
+Any edge cases should be properly handled such that the user is issued a refund on the destination chain.

 ## Main invariants